ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Evaluation

-\textbf{Success Rate.}~We measure the performance of our attack using success rates.
-Recall as we defined in Definition~\ref{def:adi-practical}, to decide if an input $X_{\mathcal{A}}^i$ is ADI, we check if $X_{\mathcal{A}}^i$ can dominate more than a threshold of all test inputs of \mb.
+\textbf{Metrics.}~We measure the performance of our attack using \textit{success rates} and \textit{average dominated proportion of \mb's inputs}.
+Recall as we defined in Def.~\ref{def:adi-practical}, to decide if an input $X_{\mathcal{A}}^i$ is ADI, we check if $X_{\mathcal{A}}^i$ can dominate more than a threshold of all test inputs of \mb.
 As defined in \S~\ref{sec:adi}, we adopt two thresholds (95\% and 99\%) as a practical assessment of ADIs.
 Accordingly, we define the ratio of samples from \ma's test dataset that can be successfully perturbed into ADIs as the attack ``success rate'' of ADI synthesis.
+We also measure the average dominated proportion of \mb's inputs.
+That is, for a generated input on \ma, we measure how much of the benign participants' data is dominated.
+For simplicity, we refer to this metric as ADP in the paper.
+The ADP is the average of $r$ over the generated data $X_{\mathcal{A}}^*$ ($r$ is the dominated proportion of \mb's inputs for a single input from \ma\ as noted in Def.~\ref{def:adi-practical}).